K9 TailSaver® Instructions

 Ointment or Bandages

 Ointment or lIquid bandage won't cause your dog to chew.
-Bandages under the tail sleeve may cause chewing on sleeve.
+Bandages under the tail sleeve may cause chewing on the sleeve.
 Ask your vet if you can leave the bandages off.

 Sleeve Fell Off